BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 	return newTuple
 ~~~

 `Take a screenshot of your natural join function, if you used helper functions take additional screenshots of each function.
-These are the only screenshots required for the lab (make sure to also include your Big-O analysis).`
+Also include your Big-O analysism of the Natual Join Function (leaving a comment above your code will be sufficent for this).`

 ---
 ### Test Case